openstore-ecommerce/OpenStore/Installation/Readme_NBS_Upgrade.txt

 In BO>Admin>Settings change the default template folder to "Default", for both display and emails.

+If you want to use the basic display theme, make sure ALL modules use "ClassicAjax" as the theme.

 (Optional) After replacing all old NBS modules you can remove the old NBS* module definitions from DNN, do NOT remove the files.
 IMPORTANT: Remove the "Uninstall.SqlDataProvider" from the "\DesktopModules\NBright\NBrightBuy" folder.
 Before you remove the definition.
 IF YOU DO NOT REOMOVE "Uninstall.SqlDataProvider" THEN IT WILL DELETE THE OPEN STORE DATABASE TABLES.